South Korea: North Korean coal entered its ports illegally

 Reporting on preliminary results from a 10-month investigation, the Korea Customs Service said Friday it is seeking prosecutions of three local companies and their executives for smuggling or forging documents to say North Korean mineral resources came from Russia.

-They imported North Korean coal or pig iron in seven separate cases between April and October last year to five South Korean ports, the customs office said.
+They imported North Korean coal or pig iron in seven separate cases between April and October last year to five South Korean ports, on the Jin Ao, Rich Vigor, Shining Rich and other vessels, the customs office said.

+The coal originated from the North Korean ports of Wonsan, Chongjin, Daean and Songlim and were transshipped via the Russian ports of Kholmsk and Vladivostok.

+The finding comes as South Korean President Moon Jae-in’s administration pursues detente with the North.
+Hopes are high for economic cooperation and investment in North Korea once sanctions are lifted.
+Despite burgeoning diplomatic efforts to disarm North Korea, the international community has maintained maximum pressure on the North.
+North Korea has chafed at U.S. insistence that no sanctions be eased until Pyongyang’s disarms its nuclear weapons.

-South Korea started to look into the allegations that North Korean coal may have entered its ports in October.
-The government came under criticism that it was taking too long to investigate.
-Customs officials said analyzing a huge volume of documents and seeking help from Russian customs officials slowed progress in the investigation.
+South Korea started looking into allegations of North Korean coal imports back in October and the government was criticized over how long it was taking to investigate.
+The customs officials said analyzing a huge volume of documents and seeking help from Russian customs officials slowed progress in the investigation.

+Determining if sanctions banning exports or North Korean mineral resources were violated may take time.

+“In order to sanction the vessels, we need reasonable evidence that they were involved in the activities banned by the UN Security Council,” Roh Suk-hwan, deputy commissioner of Korea Customs Service, said in a televised press conference.
+“We will likely discuss the timing of the UN Security Council’s resolutions against North Korea, the nationality of ships and other issues.”

-The UN Security Council first imposed sanctions on North Korea after its first nuclear test in 2006.
-A recent report to the Security Council found Pyongyang has been violating U.N. sanctions with clandestine shipments of coal, oil and military equipment.
+The Security Council first imposed sanctions on North Korea after its first nuclear test in 2006.
+A recent report to the Security Council found Pyongyang has been violating UN sanctions with clandestine shipments of coal, oil and military equipment.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.